huangyh09/foundation-data-science/README.md

 # foundation-data-science
-Repo for an HKU course: STAT1005 Foundation of Data Science
+Repo for an HKU course: STAT1005 Essential skills for undergraduates: Foundations of Data Science